Advice and Support for Victims and Witnesses

 Support for victims and witnesses

-The WCU provides the following services to victims and witnesses from first court hearing date right through to the conclusion of the case: It:
+The WCU provides the following services to civilian victims and witnesses from first court hearing date right through to the conclusion of the case: It:

-- Provides a single point of contact for victims and witnesses.
+• provides a single point of contact for victims and witnesses.

 Contact details are as follows:

-Lancashire Victim Services (LVS) has been established by the Office of the Police and Crime Commissioner to provide support to victims and witnesses of crime across the county.
 If you have been a victim or have witnessed a crime, even if you haven’t reported it, the service is here to support you.
 LVS provide emotional support, information and practical help to anyone who needs it.
-Visit lancashirevictimservices.org to find out more.

 Restorative Justice